 University students will only want to rent the duration of the study year.

 Having apartments closer to amenities i.e. supermarkets, bus stops and so on may be more attractive for tenants to pay more in rent.

-Bigger and more upmarket apartment usually attract a different type of clientele where there is less likely to be damage and more likely to have long term tenancies.
+Bigger and more upmarket apartments usually attract a different type of tenants where there is less likely to be damage and more likely to have long term tenancies.

 Andrew Murray here from the Apartment Specialists talking about how different apartments attract different types of tenants.
 And how that is actually very, very important when you’re looking at buying an apartment.

 Now, a lot of people might be thinking “Okay, I’m going to be an owner occupier.
 Well that doesn’t matter to me, because I’m not going to be renting it.”
 What actually it’s just as important, if not more important, because you’re actually predicting who your neighbours are going to be.

 You don’t want to be having students next door, for example.
 So basically, when looking at an apartment you can get an idea of what kind of people are living in that complex, and some of the reasons why this is so important is because that different types of tenants will give you different kinds of, I suppose, either issues or advantages.

 For example, vacancy rights.
 You have, for example, got a building that is very oriental or came from Asia.
 Often you have huge vacancy rates over November, December, and January period.
 Because a lot of them come for international education and they come for University, or I suppose, the language schools.
 Afterwards they go back home to see their families.
 So it’s often very hard to rent those apartments in that, sort of, December-January period, which means your apartment can be left vacant for long periods.